jule64/BinanceTrader/README.md

 ## Disclaimer
-This app is my personal project and is not affiliated with the Binance Exchange.
+This app is my personal project and is not affiliated with Binance!

-I use this app daily to trade on the Binance exchange **BUT I make no guaranty as to it's safety for YOUR trading!**
+I use this app daily to trade on the exchange **BUT I make no guaranty as to it's safety for YOUR trading!**

 Note also that this code is constantly changing and can be buggy!
 So if you are considering using this app for your own trading make sure you first understand the code and the risks before attempting any trading with it.